 Welcome to the PDBbind-CN Database!

 Introduction.
 The aim of the PDBbind database is to provide a comprehensive collection of the experimentally measured binding affinity data for all types of biomolecular complexes deposited in the Protein Data Bank (PDB).
-It thus provides an essential linkage between energetic and structural information of these complexes, which may be helpful for various studies on molecular recognition occurred in biological systems.
+It thus provides an essential linkage between energetic and structural information of these complexes, which is helpful for various computational and statistical studies on molecular recognition occurred in biological systems.

-Accessibility.
-The basic information of each complex in PDBbind is completely open for browsing, i.e. users do not need registration to access the "BROWSE" page.
-However, users are required to register under a license agreement in order to utilize the full functions provided on the other pages at this web site, e.g. searching engines, or to download the contents of PDBbind in bulk.
-The registration is free of charge to all academic and industrial users.
-Please go to the "[REGISTER]" page and follow the instructions to register.
+The basic information of each complex in PDBbind is completely open for access (see the [BROWSE] page).
+Users are required to register under a license agreement in order to utilize the searching functions provided on this web site or to download the contents of PDBbind in bulk.
+Registration is free of charge to all academic and industrial users.
+Please go to the [REGISTER] page and follow the instructions to complete registration.

 This project is financially supported by the National Natural Science Foundation of China (grants #81430083, #81172984, #21072213, #21102168, #21402230).
 We are very grateful to Prof. Zenghui (John) Zhang's group at East China Normal University for their aid to the collection of raw data needed by version 2015.